g-pechorin/pure-gen/fud14.pure-gen.sbt/REFERENCE.md

 signal LogColumn(text) = text
 ```

-As these are rather "basic" concepts, it was deemed (by Peter) interesting to include the implementation here.
+For reference, the implementation is included here.

 ```scala
 package peterlavalle.puregen